 Since Firefox version 76, Lockwise was integrated further with Firefox Monitor and now if one of your site login passwords has been breached, a breach alert will appear on the Lockwise page next to any saved login service or website that have been compromised.
 A vulnerable password alert will be displayed if any other saved passwords are similar to any that have been breached in the past with a recommendation to change it (Firefox Release Notes 76.0).

-When you use the Firefox Browser and come across a website that requires you to sign-up for an account and create a password, the Firefox Lockwise service uses its integrated random password generator to suggest a password.
+When you use the Firefox browser and come across a website that requires you to sign-up for an account and create a password, the Firefox Lockwise service uses its integrated random password generator to suggest a password.
 It is possible to dismiss the randomised password and create your own if preferred.

-So long as you are signed in to your Firefox account on all devices, passwords saved through the Firefox Browser on either the desktop, a smart phone or a tablet are stored securely in Firefox Lockwise and then synced across to any device you are signed in to with Firefox.
+So long as you are signed in to your Firefox account on all devices, passwords saved through the Firefox browser on either the desktop, a smart phone or a tablet are stored securely in Firefox Lockwise and then synced across to any device you are signed in to with Firefox.
 Mozilla confirms on its website that the Lockwise service uses 256-bit encryption to sync passwords between devices.
 For more details on Lockwise and privacy read the support documentation on how Lockwise handles your data (Firefox Lockwise and Privacy).

 It is possible to unlock Lockwise to view all your saved logins, and manage/delete these.
 To unlock the Lockwise app on Android and iOS, face identification or touch identification is required, offering an additional layer of protection.

-Our Bit-By-Bit guide to using Firefox Lockwise shows how all of this works…
+My Bit-By-Bit guide to using Firefox Lockwise shows how all of this works…

 The https://lockwise.firefox.com URL introduces the Firefox Lockwise service and includes links to download the desktop browser and the dedicated Lockwise apps for both Android and iOS.